 - Union members are allowed to submit information about sub-standard or unhealthy or unsafe conditions to their unions and are, in fact, being encouraged to do so by the PFT.

 - No one should be penalized for reporting unsafe or unhealthy conditions in our schools.
 The PFT has said there are no rules, regulations or other that precludes anyone from reporting problems to the PFT.
-The PFT has stated that it will defend and support anyone who is harassed or otherwise penalized for reporting building condition deficiencies and environmental hazards and concerns through the mobile app or any other way.

 Can I use the app and report issues anonymously?